thecredibleway/thecredibleway-com/docs/jesus/who-is-jesus-christ.md

 and so on
 ```

-**Other self-proclaimed gods and saviors have come and gone, but Jesus Christ, stands
+**Other self-proclaimed gods and saviours have come and gone, but Jesus Christ, stands
-head-and-shoulders above them all; and He is still alive!** The evidence is in favor of Jesus as Lord,
+head-and-shoulders above them all; and He is still alive!** The evidence is in favour of Jesus as Lord,
 embodying truth and love!
 The consistency of [His teachings](./crediblilty/teachings-of-jesus.md),
-the [fulfillment of prophecies](./crediblilty/prophecies-fulfilled.md) and the transformative power of
+the [fulfilment of prophecies](./crediblilty/prophecies-fulfilled.md) and the transformative power of
 [His life, death and resurrection](./crediblilty/is-jesus-alive.md).
 Jesus openly declared
 His divine identity, performed miracles and lived a life of perfect integrity, aligning
 His actions with His words, that left such an [impact on His followers](./crediblilty/the-martyrs.md)